 During therapy, you will work on rebuilding relationships and reconnecting with people, so visits are very beneficial.
 They are restricted so that if the person in rehab needs space they can stop contact for a period of time.

 When you leave rehab you will still be supported.
 The aftercare team will help you with a home and getting a job.
 They also help you with anything you need for the next phase of your life, this includes full psychological support.

-Finding a Drug and Alcohol Rehab Centre in Dumfriesshire
+Finding a Drug and Alcohol Rehab Hospital in Dumfriesshire

-Finding a drug and alcohol rehab centre that is local and offers great treatment doesn’t have to be difficult.
+Finding a drug and alcohol rehab hospital that is local and offers great treatment doesn’t have to be difficult.
 We know that finding the right rehab for you can seem overwhelming and scary.

 Our team of staff are well aware that making the call to admit yourself to rehab could be the scariest phone call you’ve ever made.